ARTICLE 1 Name and Objects

 a) Setting dues and fees is the responsibility of the Board.

-b) This yearly review allows the Club maximum flexibility to adjust dues and fees as need be, including prorating dues for those who join the Club late in the Club year, setting fees for practices on whatever night(s) they might occur, and excusing entry fees for trial committee members.
+b) This yearly review allows the Club maximum flexibility to adjust dues and fees as need be, including prorating dues for those who join the Club late in the Club year, setting fees for practices/classes on whatever night(s) they might occur, and excusing entry fees for trial committee members.

 c) Membership dues for established members shall be payable on or before the first day of the Club year.
-Until a member’s dues are paid, or when a membership lapses due to nonpayment of dues, the handler will automatically be subject to guest training fees when attending Club classes.
+Until a member’s dues are paid, or when a membership lapses due to nonpayment of dues, the handler will automatically be subject to non-member training fees when attending Club classes.